How to Trade

 The laying down of communications infrastructure towards the 20th Century enabled cooperation between and eventual integration of local exchanges and London.
 However, a set of regulations and the amalgamation of banks and railways – the two most predominant issuers – led to the eventual amalgamation of local exchanges into the LSE.

 A similar process entailed the competition with other major cities – all crying to become the world’s major financial capital.
 The banking-centred Dutch system gave way to London’s market-based system when the Netherlands began to decline politically; Paris lost out when Napoleon did; and perhaps the only city to continue vying for centrality was New York.
-The US city’s dominance was hit hard as the European market developed in the 1950s.
+The US city’s dominance was hit hard as the European A location or entity where people and entities can negotiate and trade assets of value. developed in the 1950s.

 To understand how this and its becoming the world’s financial centre occurred, rests to a large extent upon the special status of the City of London.